 The advantage of a short sales cycle is sometimes a disadvantage to the vendor.
 It takes a minute or less for a customer to cancel their subscription.
 The cancellation may not affect their business, given the thousands of alternatives in the market.
 However, the vendor loses revenue immediately.

 The antidote to such quick cancellations is to build long-term relationships and contracts with customers.
-SaaS companies can customize their products for top buyers and sign long-term contracts.
+SaaS companies can customise their products for top buyers and sign long-term contracts.
 Customers cancel subscriptions when the product no longer meets a pressing need.

 2. The Product is Intangible